-Not all policies will include the above coverages and they may have different coverages specific for full-timers, so make sure to ask the Insurance Advisor about the coverage details.
+Not all policies will include the above coverages and they may have different coverages specific for full-timers.
+Make sure to ask the Insurance Advisor about the coverage details.
 If you’re interested in other coverages offered from most RV insurance providers, find out more here.

 Full-Time RV Insurance Discount Options

 Many insurance providers offer discounts and built-in savings options to make insurance more affordable.
 Some discounts you may be qualified for include:

 - A multi-vehicle discount when you insure your RV and other cars with the same company.